 </View>

 You can change the direction of the tab items from row to column.
-That will allow you to render tabs as a menu on start or end side of the content.
+This allows you to render tabs as a menu on the start or end side of the content.

 <View direction="row" gap={4}>